-If you are looking for a long and rewarding hike near Boston, Massachusetts, you might want to check out the Blue Hills Skyline Trail.
+If you are looking for a long and rewarding trail run near Boston, Massachusetts, you might want to check out the Blue Hills Skyline Trail.

 This 15.2-mile out-and-back trail takes you across the Blue Hills Reservation, a state park with more than 125 miles of trails and diverse ecosystems.

 You can also make it a loop by following other trails in the park.
 The trail starts at the Willard Street parking area and follows the blue blazes across the reservation.